Erasmus+ for Training

 - The Erasmus+ training grant cannot be used to cover costs that are already financed by other European Union funds, for example through research and innovation grants.

 - Your training can take the form of a (language) training course, job-shadowing, an observation period or a short course.
-Note that conferences and workshops are not eligible for Erasmus+ funding.

 - You must complete an online participant report after your Erasmus+ period.

 - You must submit all required documents on time both before, during and after your Erasmus+ period.
 Leiden University has the right to withhold, cancel or revoke (in whole or in part) the awarded grant, if you fail to do so.